steilerDev/homebridge-openhab2-complete/README.md

-Support only 1:1 mappings between Items and HomeKit Services | Supports composite items (e.g. Thermostat) No documentation to support extension | Simple concept for extending functionality Uses `SSE` to receive push notifications from openHAB about state changes | Polling of states through REST interface
+Support only 1:1 mappings between Items and HomeKit Services | Supports composite items (e.g. Thermostat) No documentation to support extension | Simple concept for extending functionality Uses `SSE` to receive push notifications from openHAB about state changes | Polling of states through REST interface Battery Warnings not supported | Battery Warnings supported

+Concluding, I personally would use the [OpenHAB homebridge plugin](https://www.npmjs.com/package/homebridge-openhab2) in smaller, less diverse installations.
+However my own installation has a magnitude of different devices, that I want to fully include in HomeKit, therefore this plugin is the only feasible way for me and everyone alike.